Not Quite a Wife

 I'm now working on the next book in the series, which has the tentative title of Not Always a Saint.
 The hero is a man you'll meet in NQAW, and I'm now happily putting him through the wringer.
 He'll forgive me, eventually!

-Uncommon Vows is being released for the first time in an e-edition.
+Uncommon Vows is now on sale for the first time in an e-edition.
 My second full-length historical romance, UV is my one and only medieval.
 I'm not particularly fond of the period--too much violence, a bad time for women, and really bad plumbing.
 But I wanted to write a subversion of the captivity fantasy, and the medieval period is the only one where the story really works:

 Uncommon Vows is the story of Adrian de Lancey, who was wrenched from a monastery before taking final vows because his family was massacred by a brutal rival.
 Adrian's strength, intelligence, and discipline lead him to an earldom during the twelfth century civil war between King Stephen and the Empress Maud.
 But discipline shatters when he finds a lovely young Welsh girl in his forest--a girl whose passionate need for freedom clashes disastrously with his obsessive need to make her his own….